Volpezer0x/SOAR-Automation-Lab/TheHive-setup.md

 ### 🔎 Root Cause:
 TheHive 5 uses JanusGraph which requires **Elasticsearch 7.x**.
 We had installed Elasticsearch 8.19.11 which is incompatible — the JanusGraph Elasticsearch driver cannot connect to the 8.x API.
-This happened after preforming ``` sudo apt-upgrade ``` which accidentally upgraded elasticsearch from 7.x to 8.x
+This happened after preforming ``` sudo apt upgrade ``` which accidentally upgraded elasticsearch from 7.x to 8.x

 **Fix — Downgrade Elasticsearch to 7.17.20:**